Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Artifact prominence metric

-We aggregated the features described above using a shallow multilayer perceptron (MLP).
-This network takes as input the feature values, passes them through three fully connected layers with ReLU activations, and outputs a single prominence value.
-The MLP independently processes each pixel of the input-feature heatmaps, predicting an artifact’s prominence in that pixel.
-Since our selected features employ the pixel’s neighborhood as well as wider input-image context, our final method also considers the wider context despite the MLP’s pixel-wise application.
+We experimented with several architectures for fusing the features described above into a single prominence prediction, including CNN-based and tree-based models (see \Cref{sec:cnn-regressor,sec:forest-regressor}).
+A shallow multilayer perceptron (MLP) achieved the best overall performance, so we adopted it as our feature fusion module.

-We also experimented with CNN- and tree-based models, but the shallow MLP achieved the best overall performance (\Cref{sec:cnn-regressor,sec:forest-regressor}).
+The MLP takes as input the feature values, passes them through three fully connected layers (3-128-128-1) with ReLU activations, and outputs a single prominence value.
+It independently processes each pixel of the input-feature heatmaps, yet still captures broader context since the features themselves encode both the pixel's neighborhood and wider image-level information.